Ever crack open an intermediate-to-advanced chord book only to be overwhelmed by the multitude of ambitious voicings?

 FIGURE 26 represents another approach to creating open-string voicings.

 This one involves taking a common barre-chord shape and “opening up” the voicing to allow selected strings to ring open.
 The chords in the top row are the open-string voicings, of course, while the ones in the bottom row represent the basic barre-chord voicings they are derived from.
-Apply this method to other barre-chord shape to see what you can come up with.
+Apply this method to other barre-chord shapes to see what you can come up with.